Run PDFCreator as a Windows Service with AlwaysUp

 2. Download and install PDFCreator, if necessary.
 Please make a note of where you installed it as this will be used in a later step.

-3. Next, prepare PDFCreator to run unattended.
-When run with AlwaysUp, no one may be logged on to dismiss PDFCreator's confirmation and notification dialogs!
+3. Next, you should prepare PDFCreator to run unattended.
+When run with AlwaysUp, no one may be logged on to dismiss PDFCreator's confirmation and notification dialogs.

 Start PDFCreator as an administrator and go through the options (select Printer > Options) and deactivate all settings that may prompt for input.
 We recommend the following: